stephenlawson/django_portfolio/README.md

 ### JWST-Hubble Slider Challenge

 For this application I wanted to make a great illustration for the differences between the James Webb Space Telescope and the Hubble Space Telescope.
-A lot of online slider comparison I have seen did not go to the trouble of actually lining up the images, so for this one I did the extra steps of making sure the images were aligned before pushing them to my AWS S3 bucket.
+A lot of online slider comparisons I have seen did not go to the trouble of actually lining up the images, so for this one I did the extra steps of making sure the images were aligned before pushing them to my AWS S3 bucket.

 ### JWST-Hubble Slider Screenshots